stasm/l20n-syntax-experiments/current-plus.md

 ##3.
 Allow for dashes and slashes in argument names

-This is for conistency with the previous change.
+This is for consistency with the previous change.
 It's optional but allowed.

 Before: